chincoe/chayns-helper/src/functions/httpRequest/httpRequest.md

     // render goes here
 }

-// postStuff.js
+// postData.js
-export default async function postStuff(body) {
+export default async function postData(body) {
     const result = await request.fetch(
         "/my/url/##locationId##/##tappId##/##siteId##", // route, has to start with a "/" to use the base url from index.js {   // fetch config, almost identical to the 2nd param of the built-in fetch() function
             method: HttpMethod.Post, // default "GET"
             body: body,
-            useChaynsAuth: false // true: adds user token as Auth header if user is logged in by default },
+            useChaynsAuth: false // add user token as auth header.
+Default: chayns.env.user.isAuthenticated },
         "postStuff", // for your request logs
         {
             // only worry about these options if you want to:
             // * customize the helper's behavior
-            // * use something other than json
+            // * use something other than json in your request or response bodies
             // * adjust the logLevel for request logs depending on status code
             // * get the response body from requests without success status code
             // * handle ChaynsErrors
         }
     );
-    // data is the response.json() (if available), status the the response statusCode.
+    // data is the result of  response.json() (if available), status is the statusCode.
 Failed to fetch is status 1. const {
         data,
         status